pmdevita/CreeperHeal2/README.md

 has reached maturity for the features it supports.
 There are still some features missing that have been difficult to implement or solve, or I just haven't had time for yet.

-Currently, the following blocks cannot be replaced properly (they will drop as items).
+Currently, the following blocks are not replaced properly (they will drop as items).
-- Paintings
-- Item frames
 - Chorus plants
-- Scaffolding
 - Minecart rails (can be replaced fine, may not keep original orientation)

 If you are able to create a structure that consistently isn't replaced properly, file a bug